aumecg/test/README.md

 # test

-This folder hosts all the try&error files for 'cracking the code interview'.
+This folder hosts all the try&error files for 'cracking the coding interview'.